sdss/LVM_FLIR_Software/README.md

 # LVM_FLIR_Software
  Python scripts for working with the LVM Acquisition and Guide (AG) cameras from FLIR.
+These routines use packages from the [Aravis Project](https://github.com/AravisProject)

 **FLIR_Utils.py** Python utilities to work with the FLIR camera.
 These include: